Public transport is simple, right? Buy a ticket, jump on, jump off. What’s the problem?

 - Antisocial behaviour (yelling, swearing, threatening others, stealing)

-- Interfering with the operation of doors or gates
+- Interfering with the operation of doors or gates.

 Authorised officers cannot: